erenkan/homework-management/README.md

 - You can be lost your route in Admin page.

+- You can be face the ts type errors due to vue types.
 ### Not working

 - You cant upload any doc to the set assigment for the students's homework